What is Probate?+

 In this difficult time you may find it helpful to avail of Bereavement Counselling.
 A number of charities also offer assistance and support to the relatives of a loved one who has passed away such as Barnardos, Hospices and various Family Support Agencies and Local Support Groups.

-At Tracey Solicitors we can assist and advise you with any legal aspect of your deceased relative’s Estate or if you would simply like to discuss and make your Will.
+At J R PLUNKETT we can assist and advise you with any legal aspect of your deceased relative’s Estate or if you would simply like to discuss and make your Will.

 What is Capital Acquisitions Tax (CAT)?+